8kto/talk-early-arcade-games/src/slides/04-computer-space.md

 ---
 The high price of computers capable of running the game, however, meant that any such arcade game would not be economically feasible.
-After graduating from college Bushnell worked as an engineer in California for Ampex, an electronics company that worked in audio and video recording technology.
-He also met researcher Jim Stein, who worked for Stanford University's Stanford Artificial Intelligence Project;
-he learned from him that Spacewar was running on the laboratory's PDP-6, and played the game against him there when visiting.

 ---
 Soon after, he saw an ad for the Data General Nova computer, which cost only US$4,000 (equivalent to about $25,000 in 2019),